Erland366/supertrainer/README.md

 ## Overview

 Supertrainer is a unified repository for various trainers, inspired by projects like [Axolotl](https://github.com/axolotl-ai-cloud/axolotl), [Torchtune](https://github.com/pytorch/torchtune), and [Unsloth](https://github.com/unslothai/unsloth).
-It aims to provide a flexible and extensible framework for training, inferencing, and benchmarking different types of models (e.g., BERT, LLM, MLLM) using a configuration-driven approach.
+It aims to provide a flexible and extensible framework for training, inferencing, and benchmarking different type_hinting of models (e.g., BERT, LLM, MLLM) using a configuration-driven approach.

 ## Resources
 - For moondream training, my main resource of this is [this youtube channel](https://www.youtube.com/watch?v=5rH_VjKXuzg)